kmmm16/string-evaluator-challange/README.md

 ### Extra solution (just for comparing)
 As an extra, I placed a solution founded on stack overflow site.
 It is just an implemented solution from *System* namespace, and you should treat it just like a bonus :sunglasses:.
+It is placed in *StringEvaluation.Logic* in *Implementation* folder as *SODDStringEvaluator* class.

 ## Important information
 The repository is missing from the original commit history because of many changes of concept that I had along the way, and of some work commits which were not well described.